Leadership

 On AI

-My view on AI strategy is shaped by watching what actually works in production versus what works in a pilot.
+My view on AI strategy is shaped by what I’ve had to build and defend in production, not what looks compelling in a vendor brief.

 Most enterprise AI investment is still allocated as if everything is exploratory.
 That’s why most of it doesn’t compound.
-The discipline shift that matters is treating the majority of AI investment with the rigor you’d apply to any production system: clear success metrics, cost attribution, defined ownership, and a feedback loop that improves the next deployment.
+The discipline shift is treating AI deployment with the rigor you’d apply to any production system: clear success metrics, cost attribution, defined ownership, and a feedback loop that improves the next deployment.

 On vendor management